TumblThreeApp/TumblThree-wiki/How-to-update-the-Application？.md

 From time to time on app start TumblThree notifies you that there is a newer version available.

+You can either let TumblThree download and install the new version for you or, if you prefer, you can do it manually:

 * Just click on yes and the current zip archive will be downloaded.
 * After its download go to the folder (e.g. Downloads) where you saved it.
 * Right click the zip archive (e.g. TumblThree-v1.6.3-x64-Application.zip) and select "Extract All..." to use the windows built-in tool to extract the files, or use any other archive utility you like.